-Maturity level 1 organizations often produce products and services that work; however, they frequently exceed the budget and schedule of their projects.
+Maturity level 1 organization often produce products and services that work; however, they frequently exceed the budget and schedule of their projects.

-Maturity level 1 organizations are characterized by a tendency to over commit, abandon processes in the time of crisis, and not be able to repeat their past successes.
+Maturity level 1 organization are characterized by a tendency to over commit, abandon processes in the time of crisis, and not be able to repeat their past successes.

 Maturity Level 2 – Managed